mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 As a **Contributor** in productboard, you have access to view the [Master Feature list](https://mattermost.productboard.com/feature-board/1097524-master-feature-list).
 This is the view where the Product team organizes and prioritizes new features and functionality that is being considered or planned for Mattermost.
 You can search and browse all features and ideas and even read the notes and portal cards from Product Managers for a detailed description of the feature/idea.
 In the case of planned features, you'll have complete insight into the status of the feature and a rough idea of where it sits on the roadmap.
 Although only Product Managers are able to modify the **Effort** estimate, it's highly encouraged for you to review and provide your feedback to your Product Manager as well!

-Within the detailed view of individual features, you can view the full list of insights added by other Product Managers, Customer Success Managers, Solutions Architects, or Support Managers.
+Within the detailed view of individual features, you can view the full list of insights added by other Product Managers, Customer Success Managers, Customer Engineers, or Support Engineers.

 ### 3b Monitoring the release schedule